 I love sharing the outdoors and active lifestyles with others.
 I grew up in a family that often enjoyed camping, hunting, and fishing trips.
 I’m also an Eagle Scout and enjoy riding bicycles, trekking, whitewater paddling, mountaineering, and sailing.
 My family is from Michigan but grew up in Chattanooga, graduated from Notre Dame High School, and completed my BS in Environmental Science at UT Knoxville.

 I began rowing at the Chattanooga Junior Rowing club (CJR) junior year of high school as rehab for a football injury.
-Eventually, I went on to compete at US Rowing nationals that summer in the quad.
-I was, then, elected a team captain senior year and returned to nationals in the double.
-I was afforded the opportunity to continue rowing at the University of Tennessee Knoxville, as well as, served as the novice team captain, and then for two years as the Club President.
-Competed in sculling and sweep rowing there.
+My senior year I was a team captain and returned to US Rowing youth nationals in the double.
+I was afforded the opportunity to continue rowing at the University of Tennessee Knoxville where I served as the novice team captain, and then for two years as the Club President.
 I also got involved working in campus recreation as an employee of the outdoor program, and went on to attend graduate school while working as a graduate assistant at UTOP.

 Notable Rowing Accomplishments: